realm/realm-swift/docs/README.md

 ## Docs

 You probably want to go and [read the docs on the Realm project website](http://realm.io/docs/ios/latest/).
-The file `index.md` is the source for the iOS guide you will see rendered there.
+The file `docs/src/docs.md` is the source for the docs you will see rendered there.

 ## API Reference